-During the first quarter of 2017, our net sales increased 9.3% compared with the first quarter of 2016.
-Sales of residential products increased 12.7% during the quarter versus prior year quarter while, we estimate, the industry was up slightly.
+During the second quarter of 2017, our net sales increased 1.8% compared with the second quarter of 2016.
+Sales of residential products increased 5.4% during the quarter versus prior year quarter while, we estimate, the industry was up in the low single digits.
+Commercial product sales increased 0.2% during the quarter while, we believe, the industry was down in the low single digits.
+During the first six months of 2017, our net sales increased 5.2% compared with the first six months of 2016.
+Sales of residential products increased 8.7% during the first six months of 2017, our net sales increased 5.2% compared with the first six months of 2016.
+Sales of residential products increased 8.7% during the first six months versus prior year period while, we estimate, the industry was up in the low single digits.
 We continue to anticipate the residential housing market will have steady but moderate growth over the next year.
-Commercial product sales increased 10.4% during the quarter while, we believe, the industry was down slightly.
+Commercial product sales increased 5.0% during the first six months while, we believe, the industry was down in the low single digits.
 We continue to anticipate the commercial market to have moderate growth over the next year.

-In response to the high rate of growth for hard surface products in the last several years, we decided to initiate a series of product launches in luxury vinyl tile and engineered wood hard surface flooring products.
-We now offer luxury vinyl tile ("LVT") products under the Calibre brand which was our first hard surface offering in the commercial markets.
-These new LVT products are being sold by our existing Masland Contract sales force.
-Residentially, our Dixie Home and Masland Residential brands are supplying Stainmaster PetProtect® luxury vinyl tile.
+In response to the high rate of growth for hard surface products in the last several years, we decided to initiate a series of product launches in luxury vinyl flooring and engineered wood hard surface flooring products.
+We now offer luxury vinyl flooring ("LVF") products under the Calibre brand which was our first hard surface offering in the commercial markets.
+These new LVF products are being sold by our existing Masland Contract sales force.
+Our residential brands, Dixie Home and Masland Residential, are supplying Stainmaster PetProtect® luxury vinyl flooring.
 Finally, we are preparing to launch a high-end engineered wood line through our Fabrica brand later in the year.
-The growth rate, measured as market sales volume in square feet, has been substantially higher for hard surface products than soft surface products over the past 4 years.
+The growth rate, measured as market sales volume in square feet, has been substantially higher for hard surface products than soft surface products over the past four years.